 The history of Greenland is a story of life under extreme arctic conditions.
 It is believed that the first humans arrived in Greenland about 4 – 5000 years ago from the North American continent.
-They were succeeded by various other groups that migrated in various waves.
+They were succeeded by various other groups that migrated in diverse waves.
 The current population of Greenland is descended from the last immigration, from the Thule culture, which arrived around the 9th century.
-There has been no evidence that Greenland was known to Europeans until the 10th century, when the Icelandic Vikings led by Erik the Red settled on its southwest coast.
-But it was undoubtedly the Inuit people who managed to survive such extreme weather conditions, and that today continues to predominate among the different ethnic groups that inhabit this immense ice island.
+There has been no evidence that Greenland was known to Europeans until the 10th century when the Icelandic Vikings led by Erik the Red settled on its southwest coast.
+But it was undoubtedly the Inuit people who managed to survive such extreme weather conditions, and that today continues to predominate among the different ethnic groups that inhabit this enormous ice island.

 Our hunting area is approximately one hour from the city of Kangerlussuaq, which will also be the destination where we will fly.
-This area is considered one of the best for hunting muskox in Greenland with high density and quality of trophies.
+This area is considered one of the best for hunting muskox in Greenland, with high density and quality of trophies.

 Other species that can be hunted in Greenland after obtaining our muskox are partridge and snow hare.
-Or if you prefer, you can opt for a sleigh ride and admire the immense white landscapes that manage to get lost in our sight.
+Or, if you prefer, you can opt for a sleigh ride and admire the immense white landscapes that manage to get lost in our sight.